Sir John Sherbrooke (Halifax): Fate

 However, a British squadron came along and chased the captured Sir John Sherbrooke ashore.
 The American prize crew managed to get away with all the valuables on board despite the fire of the British frigate's guns.
 The frigate sent her boats to attempt a recovery, but gunfire from a nearby fort drove them off.
 Salvage was impracticable, so the cutting-out party from the frigate set Sir John Sherbrooke on fire; she then burned to the water's edge.

 On 16 November 1814, boats from HMS Spencer and Telegraph, herself a former American privateer, ran Syren ashore under Cape May, where her crew destroyed her.

+Other information

-Other informationSir John Sherbrooke was not as famous as her smaller and more successful counterpart, the schooner Liverpool Packet.
+Sir John Sherbrooke was not as famous as her smaller and more successful counterpart, the schooner Liverpool Packet.
 However some believe that Sir John Sherbrooke inspired the line "I wish I was in Sherbrooke now", from the Stan Rogers song "Barrett's Privateers", because the town of Sherbrooke, Nova Scotia did not yet exist, as the song takes place in 1778.
 The Sherbrooke also significantly postdates the American Revolution as it was commissioned only two years before the town, a full 35 years after the song's setting.